 Psychological Stress

-One cause for low libido may have to do with a person’s body image or relationship itself, which can lead to psychological stress.
-When a person has body image issues, such as feeling overweight or unattractive, it can lead them to have a lack of interest in sex.
-Feeling sick and tired, overwhelmed or stressed… all these feelings can easily take one out of the mood.
+One cause for low libido may have to do with a person’s body image or the relationship itself, which can lead to psychological stress.
+When a person has body image issues, such as feeling overweight or unattractive, it can lead to a lack of interest in sex.
+[3] Feeling sick, tired, overwhelmed, or stressed… all these feelings can easily take one out of the mood.

 Or, if a person loses trust in their partner, that can be a “turn-off” and result in a lack of interest in having sex.
 It’s amazing what our bodies can tune into.
 Some women I’ve worked with have had “libido problems” that were the result of a partner who was cheating or being abusive.
 One woman didn’t even know that her partner was cheating, but somehow her body did… crazy, right?

-All types of stress (work, family, lack of quality sleep) can play into whether an individual will feel “in the mood”, or just feel moody.
-A new baby in the house, while totally wonderful and snuggly, can cause a stress of its own (or just a complete lack of sleep and self-care!).
-For me, it took a few months to adapt to our expanded family’s new routine, along with less sleep and much less productivity!
+All types of stress (work, family, lack of quality sleep) can play into whether an individual will feel “in the mood” or just feel moody.
+A new baby in the house, while totally wonderful and snuggly, can cause stress of its own (or just a complete lack of sleep and self-care, as any mom and dad can tell you!).

 How does adrenal fatigue impact libido?
 When it occurs, the body thinks it’s in survival mode instead of thriving mode.
 Consequently, the adrenal glands can divert the production of “nice to have” hormones (like progesterone) from seemingly unneeded systems such as the body’s reproductive system, to fuel survival via the production of cortisol (a hormone required for survival).
 This makes sense – if we’re in survival mode, our bodies are too stressed out to worry about procreation, so no need for libido.

 This follows with my Izabella Wentz Safety Theory, which is that from an evolutionary standpoint, our bodies continually adapt to our environment – even developing a chronic disease like Hashimoto’s – to help protect us.
 We develop Hashimoto’s because we aren’t eating well, or we’re experiencing too many toxins, food sensitivities, stressors, infections, and the like.
 Our bodies go into survival mode in such cases.
-Hypothyroidism may then lower our libido, make us less fertile, and possibly make us less attractive to potential partners (we may experience an increase in body weight, hair loss, dull skin, etc.).
+Hypothyroidism may then lower our libido, make us less fertile, and possibly make us less attractive to potential partners (or at least we may feel this way when we experience increased body weight, hair loss, dull skin, etc.).

 Postpartum Issues and Prolactin Levels